Legal H-1B Sponsorship Jobs in North Carolina

 Get Access To All Jobs

-Job Roles in Legal in North Carolina
+H-1B Legal Job Roles in North Carolina

-Compliance & Legal53 jobs
+Compliance & Legal34 jobs

-Legal Counsel37 jobs
+Legal Counsel22 jobs

-Paralegal & Legal Support20 jobs
+Paralegal & Legal Support15 jobs

-Administrative & Office Support14 jobs
+Administrative & Office Support8 jobs

-See all 142+ Legal North Carolina jobs
+See all 62+ Legal H-1B Jobs in North Carolina

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Legal North Carolina roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which legal companies sponsor H-1B visas in North Carolina?

-Large corporate legal departments and national law firms with North Carolina offices are the most consistent H-1B sponsors in the legal sector.
+Large corporate legal departments and national law firms with North Carolina offices are the most consistent H-1B visa sponsors in the legal sector.
 Bank of America and Truist Financial in Charlotte maintain sizable in-house legal teams with documented sponsorship histories.
 Research Triangle-area employers including Duke University Health System, RTI International, and technology companies with legal counsel roles also appear in DOL Labor Condition Application disclosure data as H-1B sponsors for legal professionals.

 Which cities in North Carolina have the most legal H-1B sponsorship jobs?